firefly-iii/docs/docs/docs/references/firefly-iii/search.md

 ### Source account

-All filters above also work for the source account when you use `source_account_` instead of `account_`.
+All these search options also work for the source account when you use `source_account_` instead of `account_`.

 ### Destination account

-All filters above also work for the destination account when you use `destination_account_` instead of `account_`.
+All these search options also work for the destination account when you use `destination_account_` instead of `account_`.

 ## Meta-data

 Meta-data includes all other data related to the transaction.
-All the following triggers have varieties: starts with, ends on, contains, is exactly.
+All the following search options have varieties: starts with, ends on, contains, is exactly.

 1. A (any) tag: `tag_is`, `tag_contains`, `tag_starts`, `tag_ends`
 2. SEPA CT: `sepa_ct_is`